pyerbiz/make_a_developer/README.md

 order of complexity (by folder names) for beginner in programming:

 1. sicp: Structure and Implementation of Computer Programs in Python.
-2. understanding_algo: for algorithmic thinking.
+2. algorithms: for algorithmic thinking.
 3. effective_python: intermediate to advanced python concepts, meant for writing better Python.
 4. awesome_libraries: study on standard python libraries that should be used by a developer.
-5. collected_helpers: a log of re-usable utility objects in above modules.
+5. SQL: advanced sql concepts
-6. SQL: advanced sql concepts
+6. courses